GabrielOliveira-1/food-order-app/README.md

 ### Cart Components

-Various components related to the cart, like the cart icon, cart sidebar, and cart item list, are implemented.
+It contains components related to the cart, like the cart icon, cart sidebar, cart item list, and cart item display components, which are implemented.

 ### Modal Components